Rose-Tint/Rose-Lang/README.md

 On line 4, we begin the definition of the entry function.
-Its single paramater (which is of type `Array String`) is ignored by using a single underscore in place of an identifier
+Its single paramater (which is of type `Array String`) will not be used, and thus is ignored

 Finally, on line 5, we print the string "Hello,
-World" to the standard output (usually the console)
+World" to the standard output (usually the console).
+We do not have to explicitly exit because an exit code of 0 (indicating success) is used by default when the code reaches the end of the entry function.

 ### Important Concepts